khimo/khimo.github.io/bli-guides/_bli_advanced_user_guide/03-bli_hardware_description.md

 <img src="../pictures/bli-advanced-user-guide/ports.png" class="img-fluid" alt="Ports"/>

+*Please note the new BeoLiving Intelligence does not have PoE connector.
+You have to connect it with the AC power supply*

 ### User Led and Button

 + *User LED*: The user LED is used to signalize the current state of the _BLI_, using different colours and ON-OFF pattern combinations.
 Colours could be Green, Red or Yellow and the patterns could be Solid, Flash and Quick Flash.
 For more information about different _BLI_ LED states refer to [*Led States*](#led-states) section.